Vampire/javacord.github.io/_wiki/getting-started/welcome.md

 ## IDE Setup

-If you never used Gradle or Maven before you should take a look at the setup tutorial:
+If you've never used Gradle or Maven before, you should take a look at the setup tutorial:
 * **[IntelliJ & Gradle](/wiki/getting-started/intellij-gradle)** _(recommended)_
 * **[IntelliJ & Maven](/wiki/getting-started/intellij-maven)**
 * **[Eclipse & Maven](/wiki/getting-started/eclipse-maven)**